refinery/refinerycms/readme.md

     ruby script/generate refinery

 to get help on how to use that.
 Or read the full documentation on [writing plugins for Refinery](http://github.com/resolve/refinerycms/blob/master/vendor/plugins/refinery/plugins.md)

-### Run the Tests

-At your application root run:

-    rake test:refinery

 ### Popular Plugins